-Students must also submit a copy of their thesis at the same time to Turnitin.
+Students must also upload a copy of their thesis at the same time to Turnitin.
 You can find information on this below.

-If the Doctoral Development Programme (DDP) Evidencing Development Summary is ready to submit, this should be emailed to firstname.lastname@example.org.
-Further details can be found on the DDP Portal.
+If the Doctoral Development Programme (DDP) Evidencing Development Summary is complete, this should be emailed to email@example.com.
+Further details can be found on the DDP Student Hub.
 A fully completed Access to Thesis form must also be submitted to Research Services before the degree can be awarded.
-It should be noted that these documents are not required for thesis submission and should not delay the student’s thesis submission if they have not yet been completed.
+Please note that these documents are not required at the thesis submission stage and should not delay the student’s thesis submission if they have not yet been completed.

-Students should be aware that there is a limit to the size of file that can be submitted to Turnitin, which is 800 pages and 100MB.
-Students whose theses exceed the Turnitin limit may need to exclude pictures or diagrams in order to successfully submit to Turnitin.
+Students should be aware that there is a limit to the size of file that can be uploaded to Turnitin, which is 800 pages and 100MB.
+Students whose theses exceed the Turnitin limit may need to exclude pictures or diagrams to successfully upload to Turnitin.